top of page

 Whatever it is you’re looking to do with your brand, it’s important to pick the right photographer and/or team to work with — and know the difference between what an individual photographer versus a production company brings to the table.
 Don’t worry, we’re here to walk you through it.

-PHOTOGRAPHER
+INDIVIDUAL PHOTOGRAPHER

 • Some prep work will be done in terms of pulling visual inspiration and coordinating schedules

-• The quality of the resulting content is based on what you provide your photographer - meaning, if you have a dimly lit restaurant it’s going to be difficult to get beautiful, bright white imagery
+• The quality of the resulting content is based on what you provide your photographer - meaning, if you have a dimly lit restaurant it’s going to be difficult to get beautiful, bright imagery

 • The photographer will likely have to shoot at your location or a location you have access to.
 Specialized locations or studio sets garner additional charges.